 Eric Cannon (7:26)

-Whenever somebody walks in the door or gives us a call on something, we’re pretty quick to pull a base map, an aerial with LiDAR topography, and a boundary survey and we typically do that for free.
+Whenever somebody walks in the door or gives us a call on something, we’re pretty quick to pull a base map, an aerial with LiDAR topography, and a boundary survey, and we typically do that for free.
 We make a couple of calls to the city if the client’s okay with that.
-We can find out about utilities and zoning pretty darn quick.
-That allows us to warn them if there are shortcomings and again, that goes back to getting that due diligence.
-We have very, very few clients that are going to buy something and close on it and then come talk to us, because of that exact situation you just described.
-I think people have been burned over the years and anymore almost everybody, get that due diligence time to go through this process and make sure that they’ve got all their ducks in a row.
+We can find out about utilities and zoning pretty darn quickly.
+That allows us to warn them if there are shortcomings, and again, that goes back to getting that due diligence.
+We have very, very few clients that are going to buy something and close on it and then come talk to us because of that exact situation you just described.
+I think people have been burned over the years and anymore almost everybody, gets that due diligence time to go through this process and make sure that they’ve got all their ducks in a row.

 Tim West (8:07)

 So call us right away if you’re looking to develop a piece of property.